Q+A-Proposed nuclear deal between Iran and six world powers

 of 20 percent, a relatively short technical step away from

-would create an extra step for Iran if it wanted to reconvert it

-back into a form usable in weapons, or "downblend" it by mixing
+into a form usable in weapons - or "downblend" it by mixing with

 - Not allow the Arak research reactor to go into operation.